juji-io/datalevin/doc/query.md

 ## Query Optimizations

-The new query engine employs multiple optimization strategies.
+We use cost based Selinger style query optimizer [4] [6], where dynamic programming is used for query planning.
+The query engine employs multiple optimization strategies.
 Some implement our own new ideas.

 ### Entity filtering (new)

 Instead of relying solely on joins to filter tuples, we leverage the `EnCla` index to pre-filter entities directly from query patterns.
-This pre-filter can significantly reduces the amount of work we have to do.
+This pre-filter can significantly reduce the amount of work we have to do.

 ### Pivot scan

-`EnCla` also enables us to use pivot scan [1] that returns multiple attribute values in a single index scan for star-like attributes.
+`EnCla` also enables us to use pivot scan [1] that returns multiple attribute values with a single index scan for star-like attributes.

 ### Predicates push-down

-As mentioned, we take advantage of the opportunities to push predicates on values down to index scan in order to minimize unnecessary intermediate results.
+As mentioned, we take advantage of the opportunities to push selection predicates down to index scan in order to minimize unnecessary intermediate results.

-### Merge join while index scan

-Further more, we push joins down to index scan as well, by treating index scan as the outer side of a join.
-This affords us to always use the most efficient merge join method, as the index is always sorted and we only need to sort the inner side (often the smaller side) of the join.

 ### Query graph simplification

-Since star-like attributes are already handled by entity filtering and pivot scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [2] [4].
+Since star-like attributes are already handled by entity filtering and pivot scan, the optimizer works mainly on the simplified graph that consists of stars and the links between them [2] [3].
 This significantly reduces the size of query search space.

-### Cumulative average cardinality estimation (new)
+### Cumulative average cardinality (new)

-During a transaction, we update a cumulative average for each affected attribute of the affected encla.
+During a transaction, we update a cumulative average count for each affected attribute of the affected encla.
 This cardinality estimation method is cheap and accurate, leading to better plans.

-### Steiner tree approximation query optimizer (new)

-As a break from the traditional Selinger style optimizer [6], where dynamic programming is used for query planning, we treat query planning as a Steiner tree problem and solve it with a fast approximation algorithm [3], which has better bounds.
+### Direct count for bounded cardinality (new)

+For cardinality estimation with bounded variables, we count them directly, because range count with bounded values is fast in triple indices.

+### Sampling for join cardinality estimation

+For join cardinality estimation, we do sampling at query time [4].
+Sampling is cheap in triple indices, because all the attribute are already unpacked and indexed separately, unlike in RDDBMS.
+Instead of sampling rows and storing them, we can just count sampled values directly during index scan in triple stores.

 ## Benchmark

 TBD

+## Remark

+The more granular and redundant storage format of triple stores brings some challenges to query processing due to its greater demand on storage access, but it also offer some opportunities to help with query.

+We found that the opportunities lie precisely in the "Achilles Heel" of RDBMS
+optimizer: cardinality estimation.
+It is hard to have good cardinality estimation in RDDBMS because the data are stored in rows, so it becomes expensive and complicated when one has to unpack them to get counts or to sample by rows.
+On the other hand, it is cheap and straightforward to count or sample values directly in the already unpacked storage of triple stores.

 ## Reference